-In conclusion, we presented a spatially resolved, high-precision study of Rydberg macrodimers, enabled by quantum gas microscopy.
-By photo-associating molecules with their constituent atoms in spatially separated lattice sites, we fully resolve the vibrational structure of the macrodimers and control the molecular orientation.
-In the future, the coupling to macrodimers can be used to realize quantum gates at well defined qubit distance or to enhance Rydberg dressing schemes~\cite{Bijnen2015,zeiher_many-body_2016}, where the pair state admixture of the strongly interacting doubly excited state is significantly enhanced compared to the singly-excited intermediate states.
-The strongly spatially dependent loss revealed in the correlation measurements and also by modulating the initial atom distribution~\citep{SI} may be used to engineer dissipatively stabilized few- or many-body states~\cite{ates2012,syassen_strong_2008}.
+In the future, the coupling to macrodimers could be used to realize quantum gates at well-defined qubit distance or to enhance Rydberg dressing schemes~\cite{Bijnen2015,zeiher_many-body_2016}, where the pair state admixture of the strongly interacting doubly excited state is significantly enhanced compared to the singly-excited intermediate states.
+The strongly spatially dependent loss revealed in the correlation measurements and also by modulating the initial atom distribution~\citep{SI} could be used to engineer dissipatively stabilized few- or many-body states~\cite{ates2012,syassen_strong_2008}.
 Furthermore, the approach demonstrated here can readily be extended to study multi-atom bound states~\cite{trimers_1,trimers_2}, also in optical tweezers.
-Finally, increasing the coupling rate to the macrodimers may allow for the observation of novel many-body physics arising from spatial constraints and coherent interactions.\\
+Finally, bringing the coupling rate to the macrodimers closer to the decay rate of the individual Rydberg atoms may allow for the observation of novel many-body physics arising from spatial constraints and coherent interactions.\\